Writing on the River: Riversong

-The Wrangell Mountains Center is pleased to partner with McCarthy River Tours & Outfitters to host a six-day, five-night adventure in the fabulous Wrangell-St. Elias National Park.
+The Wrangell Mountains Center is pleased to partner with McCarthy River Tours & Outfitters to host a seven-day, six-night adventure in the fabulous Wrangell-St. Elias National Park.

 Participants Can Expect:

 Structured field writing exercises